baroquon/reefpoints/source/posts/2017-10-19-animating-background-gradients-pwa.md

 ## Conclusion

 We can’t currently transition a CSS gradient, but by using an SVG mask, we can create a gradient and transition all its colors.
+I'd love to see browser vendors support transitions on gradients at some point in the future, however.
+That transitionability would likely function similar to `clip-path: polygon()` and SVG `path` values: browsers require those values to have the same number of points in order to transition them.
+That would be a reasonable limitation on transitioned gradients.
+Until then, however, an SVG mask provides the most performant way to transition multiple colors in a gradient.